-Add pork chops to a bowl.
-Add 1 grated clove of garlic and a large grated thumb of ginger.
+Add the pork chops to a bowl.
+Add 1 grated garlic clove and a large grated thumb of ginger.
 Pour in 3 tablespoons of soy sauce.
-Mix everything together, cover with cling film and leave marinade for 10 minutes.
+Mix everything together, cover with cling film and leave to marinate for 10 minutes.

-Add pork chops to a frying pan with a splash of olive oil.
-Fry on a medium heat for 4 minutes, and then flip.
+Add the pork chops to a frying pan with a splash of olive oil.
+Fry on a medium heat for 4 minutes and then flip.
 Add a small glass of water to de-glaze the pan.
 Allow the water to reduce.

 After 4 more minutes, flip the chops again.
 Add another splash of water.
-Fry for another minute, and then flip again.
-Check the chops are cooked through, and then remove from the heat.
+Fry for another minute and flip again.
+Check the chops are cooked through.
+Remove from the heat.

 Slice up pork chops and set aside to rest.

 Broth time.
-Pour 600ml water in pan.
+Pour 600ml of water in a pan.
 Add two tablespoons of miso paste.
-Add a chopped red chilli.
-4 chopped spring onions.
-And 1 star anise.
+Add a chopped red chilli, 4 chopped spring onions and 1 star anise.
 Bubble away for 10 minutes.

-At this point, cook ramen noodles in a pan of boiling water.
+At this point, cook the ramen noodles in a pan of boiling water.

 Remove the broth from the heat.

-Assembly time.
-Into a bowl add a helping of noodles.
-Ladle over your broth.
-Then add strips of pork.
+Assemble time.
+Add a helping of noodles to a bowl.
+Ladle your broth into the bowl.
+Add the strips of pork.
 Top with coriander leaves and spring onions.
 Enjoy!